SungHoHong2/SSD-Scheduler/ssd_scheduler/README.md

 ```

 ### SFQ ADD REQUEST
-1. assign request pointer to each sfq_request struct
+1. assign request address to each sfq_request struct
-2. add requests in the global array obligating to heap-sort policy
+2. add requests to global array for heap-sort
-3. increase the size of the array for each requests
+3. reallocate the size of the array for each requests

 ```